Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Background material

-A solution $(\nabla,\Phi)$ of the self-duality equations gives rise to an associated family of flat connections or likewise, to a holomorphic section of the Deligne-Hitchin moduli space.
-In turns out that these sections are $\tau$-real \cite{Simpson}, see also \cite{BHR}. \begin{The}[Deligne, Simpson, \cite{Simpson}] The twistor space $\mathcal P\to\CP^1$ of the moduli space $\mathcal M_{SD}$ of solutions to the self-duality equations on a compact Riemann surface $\Sigma$ is naturally biholomorphic to the Deligne-Hitchin moduli space via
+of the Deligne-Hitchin moduli space.
+In turns out that these sections are $\tau$-real \cite{Simpson}, see also \cite{BHR}. \begin{theorem}[Deligne, Simpson, \cite{Simpson}] The twistor space $\mathcal P\to\C P^1$ of the moduli space $\mathcal M_{SD}$ of solutions to the self-duality equations on a compact Riemann surface $\Sigma$ is naturally biholomorphic to the Deligne-Hitchin moduli space via